OUR CRUCIAL SPRING CAMPAIGN IS NOW UNDERWAY

 According to NSSF's website, credentials to the show--which is closed to the general public--will not be issued to news media in the immediate period leading up to it.
 The site states, "Online media registration for the 2013 SHOT Show is closed.
 Media credentials will not be issued through the mail or on-site during the event."
-[See http://www.shotshow.org/Media/] And while NSSF has refused to respond to media requests following the shooting at Sandy Hook Elementary School, on January 7 its communications staff issued a discordantly cheery notice on the SHOT Show blog offering "10 Tips for a Better SHOT Show," which opened with, "Wear comfortable shoes.
+[See https://www.shotshow.org/Media/] And while NSSF has refused to respond to media requests following the shooting at Sandy Hook Elementary School, on January 7 its communications staff issued a discordantly cheery notice on the SHOT Show blog offering "10 Tips for a Better SHOT Show," which opened with, "Wear comfortable shoes.
 The SHOT Show is huge!
 Last year's show encompassed 1,600 vendors exhibiting in 630,000 square feet.
 Comfortable shoes will give you a chance to see all the show has to offer."
-[See http://www.shotshowblog.com/10-tips-for-a-better-shot-show/]
+[See https://www.shotshowblog.com/10-tips-for-a-better-shot-show/]

 Josh Sugarmann, executive director of the Violence Policy Center and a native of Newtown, Connecticut, states, "While America grieves over the tragedy of Newtown and searches for ways to prevent future mass shootings, for the NSSF it's back to business as usual: Putting a happy face on the weapons of war it helps market to the general public while ignoring the inevitable tragedies that result.
 By shutting out the news media, NSSF hopes that what happens in Vegas, stays in Vegas."